 Since the implementation of clean air policies in 2013, there has been a noticeable decrease in aerosol levels in China (Zhang et al., 2019; Zheng et al., 2018).
 Numerous studies have shown the local and global climate effects of the aerosol reductions in China (Dang and Liao, 2019; Gao et al., 2022, 2023; Liu et al., 2023; Zheng et al., 2020).
 The Australian monsoonal wind patterns, reported to be influenced by Asian aerosol emissions in the past decades (Rotstayn et al., 2007; Fahrenbach et al., 2023), may have also influenced by the radiative effects due to the aerosol decline in China.
-The objective of this study is to assessexplore how aerosol emission reductions in China affect the worsened dryclimate and warm conditions and associated wildfire risk in Australia during 2013-2019 and to investigate the possible linkage between the changes in climate conditions in Australia and anthropogenic aerosols underlying mechanisms driving these impacts.
+The objective of this study is to assess the worsened dry and warm conditions and associated wildfire risk in Australia during 2013-2019 and investigate the possible linkage between the changes in climate conditions in Australia and anthropogenic aerosols.